 You can test oestrogen and progesterone ratios quite simply using the tests in the Hormone Tests section here.

 The One Day test should be sufficient for post-menopausal women, and the Rhythm or DUTCH Complete for women still having cycles.
-The DUTCH Complete is also suitable for men or there are a couple of other comprehensive tests on the shop for you.
+The DUTCH Complete is also suitable for men.

 It is also a good idea to check for the levels of good and ‘bad’ oestrogens.
 People think that oestrogen is just one hormone, but it is actually a collection of several types of oestrogen; some of which are beneficial to you and some of which are definitely not.
 Those latter are the ones related to oestrogenic disorders like breast cancer, prostate enlargement, endometriosis etc.